ajschumacher/askreduce/README.md

 Looks like as a placeholder adding a `HttpResponse` `index` function in [views.py](shufflesort/views.py).
 Then adding a [urls.py](shufflesort/urls.py) in [shufflesort/](shufflesort/) though we already have [urls.py](askreduce/urls.py) in [askreduce/](askreduce/).
 Ah, we edit [that one](askreduce/urls.py) as well.
 Now there's a response at `/shufflesort/`.
 Yup, can do all the good things with routes.

 Sure enough it's easy to grab stuff from the database.

+Templating works as expected.
+A little surprising it's conventional to bury things so deep as [askreduce/shufflesort/templates/shufflesort/](askreduce/shufflesort/templates/shufflesort/).